vnethrapalli/CodeGoat/README.md

 # CodeGoat

 This is the `Segmentation Cult`'s code translation project for CS490.
+This application will allow you to translate your code from one programming language to another programming language, utilizing GPT-3 for the translation and code checking.

 Here is what our project's file structure looks like.